GideonLeGrange/mikrotik-java/README.md

 con.disconnect(); // disconnect from router
 ```

 The above example shows a convenient and easy way of creating an unencrypted connection using the default ports.
-Encrypting API traffic is however recommended, and to do this you need to open a TLS connection to the router.
-This is done by passing an instance of the `SocketFactory` you wish to use to construct the TLS socket to the API:
+This is useful for development and testing.
+For production environments, encrypting API traffic is however recommended.
+To do this you need to open a TLS connection to the router by passing an instance of the `SocketFactory` you wish to use to construct the TLS socket to the API:

 ```java
 ApiConnection con = ApiConnection.connect(SSLSocketFactory.getDefault(), "10.0.1.1", ApiConnection.DEFAULT_TLS_PORT, ApiConnection.DEFAULT_CONNECTION_TIMEOUT);